 - Preferences for particular staff e.g. male carers

-All new clients are supported by an allocated Senior Carer.
+All new clients are supported by an allocated Area Manager together with the Senior Carers.
 It is their job to get to know the client and their family, keep in regular contact and be the first point of contact for any issues or concerns.
 It is their job to make sure that the Support Plan is up to date ensuring that any changes to the client’s condition are taken into account and the Support Plan updated to reflect changes so that the clients wishes and preferences are kept up to date.

 Ensuring the quality of service we provide